Stochastic Optimization for Markov Modulated Networks with Application to Delay Constrained Wireless Scheduling: Introduction

 We do not solve this fundamental curse of dimensionality.
 Rather, we avoid this difficulty by focusing on the special structure that arises in a wireless network with a \emph{relatively small number of delay-constrained users} (say, $K \leq 5$), but with an arbitrarily large number of users without delay constraints (so that $N$ can be large).
 This is an important scenario, particularly in cases when the number of ``best effort'' users in a network is much larger than the number of delay-constrained users.
-We develop a solution that, on each slot, requires a computation that has a complexity that depends geometrically in $K$, but only polynomially in $N$.
+We develop a solution that, on each slot, requires a computation that has a complexity that depends exponentially in $K$, but only polynomially in $N$.
 Further, the resulting convergence times and delays are fully polynomial in the total number of queues $K+N$.
 Our solution uses a concept of \emph{forced renewals} that introduces a deviation from optimality that can be made arbitrarily small with a corresponding polynomial tradeoff in convergence time.
-Finally, we show that a simple Robbins-Monro approximation technique can be used, without knowledge of the channel or traffic statistics, and yields similar performance.
-Our methods are general and can be applied to other MDPs for queueing networks with similar structure.
+Finally, we show that a simple Robbins-Monro iteration can be used to approximate the required computations when channel and traffic statistics are unknown.
+Our methods are general and can be applied to other MDPs for networks with similar structure.

-Related prior work on delay optimality for multi-user opportunistic scheduling under special symmetric assumptions is developed in \cite{tass-server-allocation} \cite{edmund-thesis} \cite{anand-delay-it}, and single-queue delay optimization problems are treated in \cite{alvin-infocom2003} \cite{goyal-single-link} \cite{energy-delay-approx} \cite{q-learning-mimo} using dynamic programming and Markov Decision theory.
-Optimal asymptotic energy-delay tradeoffs are developed for single queue systems in \cite{berry-fading-delay}, and optimal energy-delay and utility-delay tradeoffs for multi-queue systems are treated in \cite{neely-energy-delay-it} \cite{neely-utility-delay-jsac}.
-The algorithms of \cite{neely-energy-delay-it} \cite{neely-utility-delay-jsac} have very low complexity and converge quickly even for large networks, although the tradeoff-optimal delay guarantees they achieve do not necessarily optimize the coefficient multiplier in the delay expression.
+Related prior work on delay optimality for multi-user opportunistic scheduling under special symmetric assumptions is developed in \cite{tass-server-allocation}\cite{edmund-thesis}\cite{anand-delay-it}, and single-queue delay optimization problems are treated in \cite{alvin-infocom2003}\cite{goyal-single-link}\cite{energy-delay-approx}\cite{q-learning-mimo} using dynamic programming and Markov Decision theory.
+Approximate dynamic programming algorithms are applied to multi-queue switches in \cite{approx-dp-queue} and shown to perform well in simulation.
+Optimal asymptotic energy-delay tradeoffs are developed for single queue systems in \cite{berry-fading-delay}, and optimal energy-delay and utility-delay tradeoffs for multi-queue systems are treated in \cite{neely-energy-delay-it}\cite{neely-utility-delay-jsac}.
+The algorithms of \cite{neely-energy-delay-it}\cite{neely-utility-delay-jsac} have very low complexity and provably converge quickly even for large networks, although the tradeoff-optimal delay guarantees they achieve do not necessarily optimize the coefficient multiplier in the delay expression.